The moment Trump defied gravity is coming back to haunt him | KRDO

 Now, the “Access Hollywood” tape is back.
 A key to prosecutors’ case against Trump is their allegation that he and his former fixer Michael Cohen agreed to pay off adult-film star Stormy Daniels to influence the 2016 presidential election.

-Trump had to tamp down on any allegations of impropriety, such as having an alleged affair with a porn star while his wife was pregnant.
+Trump had to tamp down on any allegations of impropriety, such as having an alleged affair with a porn star not long after his wife gave birth.
 That led to the hush money Cohen paid to Daniels.

 Cohen served time in federal prison for violating campaign finance law with the payments.
 The crime Trump is accused of is falsifying business records related to his reimbursement of Cohen after the election.

-Note: CORRECTION: This story’s reference to the timing for the alleged affair between Stormy Daniels and Donald Trump has been updated to reflect it was after Melania Trump gave birth.